lifthrasiir/roadroller/README.md

 * Level 2 runs a thorough search with about 300 sets of parameters and takes about a minute or two.
 This is best useful for the release build and you would like to save best parameters for later uses.

+* Level ∞ is a special option only available in the CLI (`-OO`, with two capital Ohs) and runs increasingly slower optimizations in a run.
+Once the highest level is reached it runs that level forever.
+You need to explicitly terminate the search (e.g. CTRL-C), then it will proceed with the best parameters so far.

 ### Advanced Configuration

 **Number of context bits** (CLI `-Zco|--context-bits BITS`, API `contextBits` in the options object) sets the size of individual model as opposed to the total memory use (`-M`), which is a product of the number of context and the size of each model.
 This explicit option is most useful for the fair benchmarking, since some parameters like `-Zpr` or `-Zmc` affect the memory use and therefore this parameter.